richardsun-voyager/ClassificationAlgorithmsByGraphlab/README.md

 2. Completed the logistic regression algorithm and implemented it on the Amazon Baby dataset.

-3. Applied decision-tree models on the LendingClub dataset, tuned the parameters and compared the performances .
+3. Applied decision-tree models on the LendingClub dataset, tuned the parameters and compared the performances.

 4. Built a binary tree to do classification